-There is a large difference in methadone vs heroin, and the effects of methadone for heroin addiction has proven to have effective results.
+There is a large difference in methadone vs heroin, and methadone for the treatment of heroin addiction has been proven to have effective results.

 We are here to tell you everything you need to know about methadone vs heroin, and to make this decision about addiction treatment as easy as possible for you and your family.

 Methadone is a synthetic drug that is part of the opioid family, and it works similar to morphine.
 It was originally created during World War II by a German doctor.
 When methadone made its way to the United States, doctors used it as a way to treat pain.
 However, today it is often used to treat heroin and narcotic addictions.

 Methadone affects the brain and the nervous system and alters the way the body reacts to pain.
 Unlike strong painkillers and narcotics such as codeine, heroin, hydrocodone, morphine, and oxycodone, methadone purposely omits the chemicals that cause a euphoric high.

 Methadone can also be used to help treat heroin addicts by training their bodies to function without the euphoric high sensation.
 Methadone replacement therapy also helps to eliminate dependency from heroin.
 By replacing heroin with methadone, doctors can eliminate the withdrawal symptoms that patients undergo, which can be intense and cause relapses.

 It should be noted that methadone replacement therapy is only beneficial when administered in a medical facility by medical professionals.
 Methadone replacement therapy is not a substitute for support groups, therapy or lifestyle changes.